Uniform Proposal Review Policy - Northern Michigan University

 The Grants and Research department will provide the approved process to:

-Uniform Proposal Review procedure
+Uniform Proposal Review Policy, Procedure

 A sponsored program is a research or educational project that is funded by a source outside the institution.
 Activities funded through grants, contracts and cooperative agreements are sponsored programs.
 A sponsored program is initiated with a proposal (sometimes referred to as an application) to the sponsor and followed by an award with specific terms, objectives, rights and reporting requirements.
 The sponsor, whether it is federal, state, or private, holds the University accountable to meet designated terms in exchange for project funding.